-✓ This facility is located within a lake watershed Port Perry Number 2 Lake where numeric lake nutrient criteria are applicable, per 10 CSR 20-7.031(5)(N).
-However, as the facility is a no-discharge system monitoring associated with the department's nutrient implementation plan is not applicable.
+✓ This facility is not located within a lake watershed where numeric lake nutrient criteria are applicable, per 10 CSR 20-7.031(5)(N).

 PRETREATMENT PROGRAM:

 The reduction of the amount of pollutants, the elimination of pollutants, or the alteration of the nature of pollutant properties in wastewater prior to or in lieu of discharging or otherwise introducing such pollutants into a Publicly Owned Treatment Works [40 CFR Part 403.3(q)].